 Travelling west from Beacon on the Bonnie Rock Burakin Road, turning left onto the Koorda Mollerin Road, and left again onto the Kulja Mollerin Road to Mollerin Rocks.
 Wildflowers of many varieties proliferate in the Koorda district, with dazzling colour displays on roadside verges.
 Many are particularly well adapted to dry conditions, with leafless branches, needle-like or waxy leaves and deep roots.
 Species of flora found at the rocks include Darwinia purpurea or Koorda rose, tinsel lily Calectasia grandiflora and many orchids.

-A 600 acre CALM Class A1 Reserve 17 kilometres east of the town of Dowerin, at the intersection of the Cunderdin-Minnivale and Goomalling-Merredin roads.
+A 600 acre DPaW Reserve 17 kilometres east of the town of Dowerin, at the intersection of the Cunderdin-Minnivale and Goomalling-Merredin roads.
 Still visible today are wagon wheel tracks made by travellers on their journey to the goldfields in the late 1800’s.

 Many species of wildflowers are found throughout the reserve – but please remember to leave only footprints and take only photographs.
 Namelcatchem Well, situated about 100 metres within the Reserve, was initially used to provide water to miners travelling to the Goldfields.
 It was later used to provide water for horse teams transporting wheat to Minnivale.
 The well was built some time before 1865, making it the earliest European built structure in the area.
 It held sufficient water for 70 horses.